-12. Please describe any unanticipated benefits, challenges, surprises, and/or important lessons learned over the course of the project.
+13. Please describe any unanticipated benefits, challenges, surprises, and/or important lessons learned over the course of the project.

 HOW continues to see the benefits of providing a long-term, critical service to the implementation community by helping groups jump-start needed restoration projects with small grants.
 HOW sees the importance of continued investment in Great Lakes restoration through the work that grantees accomplish every year, the impressive outcomes of previous years' programs, and the growing network of partners dedicated to comprehensive Great Lakes restoration.
 At the creation of the GLRI, it was understood that restoring the Great Lakes would require a long-term, concerted commitment of funding and work.
 This has certainly proven to be the case, and the ability to continue to both build on successful projects but also create new and lasting relationships with grantees that are implementing these GLRI projects will, we believe, be key to making lasting progress on habitat enhancement, nutrient reductions that lead to improved water quality, and overall fish ecosystem improvement.
-Furthermore, HOW is excited to be able to gain more insight into the Implementation Grant Program as staff compile the longer term benchmarks as the program continues.

-13. What recommendations (if any) would you make to other project directors working on similar efforts, or to the GLFT?
+14. What recommendations (if any) would you make to other project directors working on similar efforts, or to the GLFT?